UofTCTF/uoftctf.org/README.md

 To-do:

-- [x] Write Github Action to automatically pull writeups
+- [x] write Github Action to automatically pull writeups
 - [x] write hook to develop the website to the server
+- [ ] index page for blogs